NSW

 Ask the MP to reject the bill completely, and not try to cut it up or pass bits of it.

-If the Government wants to address any of these issues, they should write their own legislation and consider each issue separately.
+If the Government wants to address any of these issues, they should write their own legislation with public consultation.

 Conclude